russellw/wic/README.md

 In some cases it is necessary to select Clang only for 32-bit or only for 64-bit builds.
 To do this, use the environment variable `wic32` or `wic64`.

-wic also calls Clang with `-Wno-invalid-token-paste` which is necessary for compatibility with the Microsoft preprocessor.
+wic calls Clang with `-Wno-invalid-token-paste` which is necessary for compatibility with the Microsoft preprocessor.
+In addition, further arguments to Clang may be provided by setting the `wic-args` environment variable.